poposor/wdd130-hickman/README.md

 # wdd130-hickman
-My site for mr. hickman
+The repository for Mr. Hickman's site